validsdp/validsdp/README.md

 - [CoqEAL](https://github.com/CoqEAL/CoqEAL) (tested with version 1.0.1)

-See also the [coq-validsdp.opam](./coq-validsdp.opam) file for the detail of ValidSDP dependencies' version contraints.
+See also the [coq-validsdp.opam](./coq-validsdp.opam) file for the detail of ValidSDP dependencies' version constraints.

 Install the stable version with OPAM
 ------------------------------------